A sublimation printer with Polycrylic for Sublimation.

 1. Choose the right polycrylic.
 As with wood, you need a water-based polycrylic specifically formulated for sublimation.
 Look for a brand that is labeled for use on tumblers.

 2. Prepare the tumbler.
-Make sure the tumbler is clean and dry.
-If there are any scratches or imperfections, you can sand them lightly with fine-grit sandpaper.
+Make sure it is clean and dry.
+If it has scratches or imperfections, you can lightly sand them with fine-grit sandpaper.

 3. Apply the polycrylic.
-Apply the polycrylic in thin, even coats.
-Allow the polycrylic to dry completely between coats.
+Apply in thin, even coats.
+Allow it to dry completely between coats.

 4. Sublimate your image.
-Once the polycrylic is dry, you can sublimate your image onto the tumbler using a heat press.
+Once dry, you can sublimate your image onto the tumbler using a heat press.
 Follow the instructions for your heat press and the sublimation ink you use.

 A tumbler with Polycrylic Sublimation